victante/trish/README.md

 - trish function (to put files in the trash);
 - trishl function (to list what's in the trash);
-- trishc function (to clear the trash, or parts of it).
+- trishc function (to clean the trash, or parts of it);
+- trishr functions (to restore items from the trash).

 ## The name